Sluggish euro zone business growth data push bond yields lower

 * ECB signals low rates through to end-2016

-* Bund yields fall close to 2014 lows (Updates prices, adds new quote)
+* Bund yields fall close to 2014 lows (Updates with euro zone PMI data)

 By Marius Zaharia

-LONDON, June 23 (Reuters) - Top-rated euro zone bond yields fell on Monday after business surveys showed a feeble and uneven economic recovery and the European Central Bank signalled interest rates will stay low until at least the end of 2016.
+LONDON, June 23 (Reuters) - Top-rated euro zone bond yields fell on Monday after business surveys showed the region’s economic recovery remained feeble and uneven, while the European Central Bank signalled interest rates will stay low until at least the end of 2016.

-Expansion of the euro zone private sector unexpectedly slowed this month, according to Markit’s Composite Purchasing Managers’ Index (PMI).
+Expansion of the euro zone private sector unexpectedly slowed this month.
 German activity kept expanding robustly but failed to meet investor expectations, while France’s shrank at the fastest rate in four months.

-“The softer-than-expected PMIs, especially in France, is why we have a bit of a bid,” said Lyn Graham-Taylor, a rate strategist at Rabobank.

 The data overshadowed upbeat Chinese manufacturing figures, which pushed yields higher in early trade.